 We are living in irregular times right now.
 The majority of the world’s population has been stuck at home for many weeks with many people, including students, facing quarantine challenges daily.
 The coronavirus has caused not only health and economic crisis but also educational uncertainty that pushed educational institutions across the globe to shift toward digital learning.
 With the onset of the COVID-19 pandemic, almost all governments have suspended entirely face-to-face classes and replace them with online learning as part of efforts to deal with the fast-spreading coronavirus.

-As there are benefits, there are also challenges of online classes.
-Although more and more of the population have already access to the internet, but of those who do, many cannot afford unlimited and stable and speedy connections.
+As there are benefits, there are also challenges to online classes.
+Although more and more of the population already have access to the internet, of those who do, many cannot afford unlimited and stable and speedy connections.
 One teacher said, “Learning was interrupted several times because of a bad connection.”
-Albay 2nd district Rep. Joey Salceda told the Commission on Higher Education (CHEd) that, “Online classes are not beneficial for students now that the country is in a pandemic situation.
-There are two million enrolled in private schools, with almost three months of “no work no pay.”
-Ninety percent of parents and working students can’t pay to finish second semester,” Salceda added.
+Albay 2nd district Rep. Joey Salceda told the Commission on Higher Education (CHEd), “Online classes are not beneficial for students now that the country is in a pandemic situation.
+There are two million enrolled in private schools, with almost three months of “no work, no pay.”
+Ninety percent of parents and working students can’t pay to finish the second semester,” Salceda added.
 “Doing education online is socially unjust because of the digital divide – no laptops or desktops, no load.
 It has little impact on learning transmission given slow and unstable internet or results in residual knowledge given the crisis,” the lawmaker said.
 According to him, it aggravates the crisis by adding expenses to the quarantined families.

 Most students are undergoing adjustments in recent events of this pandemic.
-Others cannot help but feels stress anxiety over things that are uncertain and uncontrollable.
-Some have families that have been heavily impacted by the COVID-19 outbreak where their livelihood and day-to-day subsistence are a problem.
+Others cannot help but feels stressed anxiety over things that are uncertain and uncontrollable.
+Some have families that have been heavily impacted by the COVID-19 outbreak, where their livelihood and day-to-day subsistence are a problem.

-Educators need to shift from ‘a teaching-centred paradigm toward a learning-centered paradigm’, in order to appeal to new students and maintain a critical technological edge in a competitive marketplace.
+Educators need to shift from ‘a teaching-centered paradigm toward a learning-centered paradigm,’ in order to appeal to new students and maintain a critical technological edge in a competitive marketplace.